Ranking the Top 5 Topps Baseball Card Set Designs of All Time

-A few weeks ago on Twitter, a collector asked me, disregarding value completely and going strictly by design, what years were my top 5 standard Topps sets.
-The first two sets that came to mind were the colorful 1969 Topps football cards, which I recently highlighted in one of my newsletters, and the 1954 Topps Hockey backs, which are the best in hobby history.
+Many months ago, a collector asked me, disregarding value completely and going strictly by design, what years were my top 5 standard Topps sets.
+The first two sets that came to mind were the colorful 1969 Topps football cards and the 1954 Topps Hockey backs, which I think are the best in hobby history.
 But this collector clarified that he just meant baseball card fronts.
 After browsing through all of Topps’ post-war sets (through 1991), here are my top 5 best looking Topps baseball card designs.

 5. 1984 Topps

-When you disconnect your mind from the sets being over produced, there were a lot of great Topps designs in the 80s.
+When you disconnect your mind from the sets being overproduced, there were many great Topps designs in the 1980s.
 My favorite is the 1984 Topps set with its great dual-photo design.
 Topps chose some really great action shots to pair with the smaller headshots, and I think the team name in large vertical letters along the side makes for a well-balanced card.

 4. 1971 Topps